microbus-io/copyrighter/README.md

 // - .*
 ```

-The `Copyrighter` recurses into all descendant subdirectories, except those that contain their own `copyright.go` file with a `go:generate` directive.
+The `Copyrighter` recurses into all descendant subdirectories, except those that contain their own `copyright.go` file.

 ### Verbose Flag